AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Color Scale

-By default, elements of different frequencies are colored in different ways (the colors of the default [palette](../Appearance_Settings/Palettes) are used).
+By default, elements are colored in the colors of the default [palette](../Appearance_Settings/Palettes).
 You can also create a custom color scale, linear or ordinal, and add a color range.

 To create a **linear color scale**, use the {api:anychart.scales#linearColor}linearColor(){api} constructo.